 We also may use “flash cookies,” also called “local shared objects.”
 Like other cookies, flash cookies are files stored on your computer, but flash cookies can store information that is more complex than simple text.
 These cookies can be helpful to us in storing your preferences regarding feature settings and personalizing your experience.
 In some cases, local shared objects also are used to prevent fraud.
 Unlike “regular” cookies, browsers generally cannot be used to manage flash cookie placement.
 To learn more about managing flash cookies, you may wish to consult Adobe’s website and change the privacy settings they make available to users who wish to manage flash cookies.
 Like regular cookies, flash cookies improve your experience with our sites, so disabling them may limit or eliminate features we make available to you.

-As described in “Our Collection and Use of Non-Personal Information” above, we may collect, use, transfer, and disclose non-personal information for any purpose.
+As described in “Our Collection and Use of Non-Personal Information”, we may collect and use non-personal information for the purposes stated above and for basic functionality of the extension.

 In some cases, you can stop or limit the information we collect by automated means.
 Please review the sections of this Notice titled “Information Collected by Automated Means” to learn more about how you may be able to stop or limit our receipt of that information.